Description of methods for estimating Gini indexes, variance estimates and confidence intervals using GiniVarInterval

 Linearization

-The linearization technique for variance estimation (Deville, 1999) has been applied to the following estimators of the Gini index: $$\widehat{G}^{a} = \displaystyle \frac{1}{2\overline{y}n^{2}}\sum_{i \in S}\sum_{j\in S} |y_i-y_j|$$ and $$\widehat{G}^{b} = \displaystyle \frac{2}{\overline{y}n}\sum_{i \in S}y_{i}\widehat{F}_{n}(y_{i}) - 1,$$ where $$\widehat{F}_{n}(y_i)=\frac{1}{n}\sum_{j \in S}\delta(y_j \leq y_i)$$ and δ(⋅) is the indicator variable that takes the value 1 when its argument is true and 0 otherwise.
-For a given estimator and a linearizated variable z, the confidence interval, with confidence level 1 − α, is defined as:
+The linearization technique for variance estimation (Deville, 1999) has been applied to the following estimators of the Gini index: \[\widehat{G}^{a} = \displaystyle \frac{1}{2\overline{y}n^{2}}\sum_{i \in S}\sum_{j\in S} |y_i-y_j|\] and \[\widehat{G}^{b} = \displaystyle \frac{2}{\overline{y}n}\sum_{i \in S}y_{i}\widehat{F}_{n}(y_{i}) - 1,\] where \[\widehat{F}_{n}(y_i)=\frac{1}{n}\sum_{j \in S}\delta(y_j \leq y_i)\] and \(\delta(\cdot)\) is the indicator variable that takes the value 1 when its argument is true and 0 otherwise.
+For a given estimator \(\widehat{G}\) and a linearizated variable \(z\), the confidence interval, with confidence level \(1-\alpha\), is defined as:

-$$\left[\widehat{G} - Z_{1-\alpha/2}\sqrt{\widehat{V}_{L}(\widehat{G})}, \widehat{G} + Z_{1-\alpha/2}\sqrt{\widehat{V}_{L}(\widehat{G})} \right],$$
+\[\left[\widehat{G} - Z_{1-\alpha/2}\sqrt{\widehat{V}_{L}(\widehat{G})}, \widehat{G} + Z_{1-\alpha/2}\sqrt{\widehat{V}_{L}(\widehat{G})} \right],\]

-where the variance estimator of the Gini index is given by: $$\widehat{V}_{L}(\widehat{G})= \displaystyle \frac{1}{n(n-1)}\sum_{i \in S}\left(z_{i} - \overline{z}\right)^2,$$ and $$\overline{z}=\frac{1}{n}\sum_{i \in S}z_{i}.$$
+where the variance estimator of the Gini index is given by: \[\widehat{V}_{L}(\widehat{G})= \displaystyle \frac{1}{n(n-1)}\sum_{i \in S}\left(z_{i} - \overline{z}\right)^2,\] and \[\overline{z}=\frac{1}{n}\sum_{i \in S}z_{i}.\]

-$$z_{(i)}^{a}=\frac{1}{\overline{y}}\left[ \frac{2i}{n}\left( y_{(i)} - \widehat{\overline{Y}}_{(i)}\right) + \overline{y} - y_{(i)} - \widehat{G}^{a}\left(\overline{y} + y_{(i)}\right) \right],$$ where $$\widehat{\overline{Y}}_{(i)} = \displaystyle \frac{1}{i}\sum_{j = 1}^{i}y_{(j)}.$$
+\[z_{(i)}^{a}=\frac{1}{\overline{y}}\left[ \frac{2i}{n}\left( y_{(i)} - \widehat{\overline{Y}}_{(i)}\right) + \overline{y} - y_{(i)} - \widehat{G}^{a}\left(\overline{y} + y_{(i)}\right) \right],\] where \[\widehat{\overline{Y}}_{(i)} = \displaystyle \frac{1}{i}\sum_{j = 1}^{i}y_{(j)}.\]

-$$z_i^{b}=\frac{1}{\overline{y}}\left[ 2y_i\widehat{F}_{n}(y_i) - (\widehat{G}^{b}+1)(y_i+\overline{y})+2\frac{\sum_{j \in S}y_j\delta(y_j \geq y_i)}{n} \right].$$
+\[z_i^{b}=\frac{1}{\overline{y}}\left[ 2y_i\widehat{F}_{n}(y_i) - (\widehat{G}^{b}+1)(y_i+\overline{y})+2\frac{\sum_{j \in S}y_j\delta(y_j \geq y_i)}{n} \right].\]

 # Gini index estimation and confidence interval using 'zalinearization'.